Math functions¶

 Warning

 where the arguments have the same type.
-Write min(a, b)
+Write min(a, b), not au::min(a, b): the latter will

 frequently result in the right overload not being found.